ndubus/agenda/readme.md

 ## Compatibility ##

-* This addon has been tested with versions of NVDA ranging from 2014.3 up to 2023.1.
+* This addon has been tested with versions of NVDA ranging from 2014.3 and beyond.

+## Changes for version 23.10 ##

+* Applyed flake8 rules to add-on's Python code.

 ## Changes for version 23.05 ##